CPI has collaborated on a project to improve the purity of injectable biopharmaceutical proteins.

 To achieve this, the partners focused on developing novel formulation platforms capable of being applied to routine biopharmaceutical manufacturing to deliver significant improvements in performance.

 The specific advancements being sought by industry are improvements in yield, overall protein stability and quality.

 The key project focus is on monoclonal antibodies (mAbs), which are the largest and fastest growing sector of the biopharmaceutical industry although some successful testing has also been performed with therapeutic peptides.

-To identify smart formulations that confer improved product stability during three areas of DSP where protein is most sensitive to degradation: ultrafiltration/diafiltration, product process hold steps, and chromatography.
+To identify smart formulations that confer improved product stability during three areas of downstream processing where protein is most sensitive to degradation: ultrafiltration/diafiltration, product process hold steps, and chromatography.

-The industrial bioprocessing experience and expertise of FDBK and CPI and the high throughput process scale down approaches at CPI have been brought together with the formulation expertise of Arecor to test the application of novel Arecor protein stabilisation formulations to downstream processing.
+The industrial bioprocessing experience and expertise of FDBK and CPI, and the high throughput process scale down approaches at CPI, were brought together with the formulation expertise of Arecor to test the application of novel Arecor protein stabilisation formulations to downstream processing.

 The following steps of the project have been completed so far:

 FDBK supplied model cells lines to the project using its Apollo™ Mammalian Expression Platform (CHO, DG44-based), which was developed for robust, high levels of recombinant protein expression with manufacturability.

 Two model mAbs were produced and purified from FDBK cell lines at FDBK from laboratory bioreactors.

 Small amounts of the two purified mAbs were then supplied to Arecor for initial formulation development to stabilise the mAbs against the chemical and physical stresses encountered during downstream processing operations.